 Plaquenil is actually an antimalarial drug.
 While used for treating malaria, it was found that plaquenil would also reduce inflammation in patients who had auto-immune disorders.
 It is now a commonly used drug in the battle against inflammation.

 The use of plaquenil does not come without risks.
 The dr. informed me I would have to see an ophthalmologist every 6 months to make sure the drug had not caused any changes to my eyes.

 I was also given a prescription for a calcium nasal mist because prednisone use can deplete calcium levels.

-The dr. said that the I would need an additional test to confirm the diagnosis of DM.
+The dr. said I would need an additional test to confirm the diagnosis of DM.
 Although he was certain I had it, auto-immune disorders are tricky and can change from one to another.
 We needed a baseline so we would know where we started.

 An appointment was scheduled with a surgeon for a muscle biopsy to confirm the diagnosis.
 I then had more blood drawn, scheduled an appointment for the next month and headed home.

 This would be the monthly routine for the foreseeable future.